MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netioddk/nc-netioddk-npi_provider_attach_client_fn.md

-#### - ProviderDispatch [out]
+#### - ClientDispatch [in]

-A pointer to a variable into which the provider module will store a pointer to a constant
-     structure that contains the dispatch table of
+A pointer to a constant structure that contains the dispatch table of
-     <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/network/network-programming-interface">NPI</a> functions for the provider
+     <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/network/network-programming-interface">NPI</a> callback functions for the
-     module.
-The provider module must make sure that this structure remains valid and resident in memory as long as the client module is attached to the provider module.
+     client module.
 The contents of the structure are NPI-specific.
+If the
+     NPI does not define a client
+     dispatch table structure, then this pointer is <b>NULL</b>.

 #### - ProviderBindingContext [out]